INDIAN INSTITUTE OF MANAGEMENT CALCUTTA

 Definition of ‘Overseas Candidate’:

-However, overseas candidate who is expected to be in India during testing window of CAT 2013 i.e., from the period October 15 to November 15, 2013 will not be eligible to apply under overseas category.
-Candidate residing in neighbouring countries like Nepal from which there are no entry restrictions to India, will also not be considered as ‘Overseas Candidate’.
-These candidates will have to appear in CAT 2013 for admission to IIM Calcutta.
+However, overseas candidate who is expected to be in India in November 2014 during the testing window period for CAT 2014 will not be eligible to apply under overseas category.
+Candidate residing in neighbouring countries like Nepal from where there are no entry restrictions to India will also not be considered as ‘Overseas Candidate’.

-In order to be eligible to apply for Post Graduate Diploma in Management (PGDM) and Post Graduate Diploma in Computer Aided Management (PGDCM) programmes, a candidate must have at least a Bachelor’s degree with at least 50% marks awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India or abroad.
+- In order to be eligible to apply for post graduate programme (PGP), namely; Post Graduate Diploma in Management (PGDM), a candidate must have at least a Bachelor’s degree with at least 50% marks awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India or abroad.
 The equivalence of the foreign degree needs to be certified by the Association of Indian Universities.
 The percentage of marks obtained by the candidate in the bachelor’s degree would be calculated based on the practice followed by the university/institution from where the candidate has obtained the degree.
 In case the candidates are awarded grades/CGPA instead of marks, the conversion of grades/CGPA to percentage of marks would be based on the procedure certified by the university/ institution from where they have obtained the bachelor’s degree.
 In case the university/ institution does not have any scheme for converting CGPA into equivalent marks, the equivalence would be established by dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result with 100.

 How to Apply:

-(b) Attested copy of all academic mark-sheets/certificates (Class X, XII & Graduation etc.)
+- Attested copy of all academic mark-sheets/certificates (Class X, XII & Graduation)

 The GMAT Institution Code Number for Indian Institute of Management Calcutta is 7003.

-Candidates will be shortlisted based on GMAT score, academic performance, relevant work experience and letters of reference.
-Shortlisted candidates will be required to appear for interview in India from middle of February to end of March 2013.
-The interviews will be held in Bangalore, Mumbai, Kolkata and New Delhi.
+Shortlisted candidates will be required to appear for Personal Interview and Written Aptitude Test in India during February - March 2015.
+The interviews will be held in Bangalore, Hyderabad, Kolkata, Mumbai and New Delhi.
 Please indicate your choice of interview centre while filling-in the Application Form.
-Necessary travel arrangements for this purpose must be made by the candidate.
+The candidate must make necessary travel arrangements for this purpose.
 Institute will not bear any expenses for attending the interview.

 Fees and Expenses:

-The total fee for the overseas student for the batch 2013-15 was US$40,000 for a period of two years @ US$20,000 per annum.
-The above fee was payable, phase-wise, in six semesters in two years.
-In addition to the course fees, the overseas student is required to pay one time refundable caution deposit of INR 10,000/-.
-Living and other expenses during the period of his/her stay are payable in Indian rupees, which comes to about INR 2,500/- per month.
+The total fee for the overseas student for the PGDM batch 2015-17 is USD 50,000 (Fifty Thousands Only) for a period of two years @ USD 25,000 per annum.
+The above fee is payable, phase-wise, in six semesters over two years.
+In addition to the course fees, the overseas student is required to pay one time refundable caution deposit of INR 10,000 (Ten thousand only).
+Living and other expenses during the period of his/her stay are payable in Indian rupees, which is expected around INR 3,500/- per month.

 Availability of loans from banks and financial institutions: